 oysters on the Christmas table

 “My favorite thing about Noël en France is when I go to the last market before Christmas.
 There is happiness in the air (probably due to the amount of wine flowing), everyone is smiling and everyone wishes you “bonne fetes”.
 The best is that almost every stall holder has cookies, cake or wine that they make sure you partake in – it’s truly a time, no matter where you come from, when you feel welcome and part of the community.”
-Di from The Sommelier Chef, British expat in the Pyrenees.
+Di, a British expat in the Pyrenees.

 Roquefort les Pins Christmas market

 “I have had many Christmases away from France now but I still miss the dark nights with all decorations out.
 I always associate Christmas with winter (cold, dark nights) so it feels weird to be wearing t-shirts and flip-flops.
 I noticed something in last couple of years: as much as spending Christmas in summer is different but ok, going through winter with nothing to celebrate is hard!
 My husband misses foie gras!”
 Carole from Bons Baisers d’Australie, French expat in Australia.